Defense Attaché System: History

-In 1949 the Department of Defense (DoD) established the need for each branch of the military to establish its own attache system in coordination with the State Department.
-From July 1951 to March 1952 the Secretary of Defense, at Joint Chiefs of Staff (JCS) urging, established a limited Executive Agent System in support of attache operations.
+In 1949, the Department of Defense (DoD) established the need for each branch of the military to establish its own attache system in coordination with the State Department.
+From July 1951 to March 1952 the secretary of defense, at Joint Chiefs of Staff (JCS) urging, established a limited Executive Agent System in support of attache operations.

 The DoD's Office of Special Operations (OSO) negotiated with the Department of State for opening the attache systems.
 Upon the activation of the Defense Intelligence Agency (DIA), and the subsequent disestablishment of OSO, DIA assumed responsibility.
-In 1961, the Secretary of Defense deferred the placement of all attaches under DIA management, and the Services continued to manage, operate, and support their individual attache systems.
+In 1961, the secretary of defense deferred the placement of all attaches under DIA management, and the services continued to manage, operate, and support their individual attache systems.

 Several problems existed with the control of attaches under the different branches of the military.
 Each reported separately to the ambassador and represented the U.S. separately to the host country military, causing duplication of effort.
 Moreover, the distribution of information was poor.
 Artificial barriers to a free exchange of information between the branches and the JCS existed, and the coordination of attache activities with other DoD elements was difficult.
 The cost to DoD in sponsoring up to three separate elements in a single country amounted to the inefficient use of limited resources.
 Furthermore, the collection and dissemination of duplicate intelligence produced uncertainties.
 So, on 12 December 1964, the Defense Attaché System (DAS) was established in response to these problems.

-On 1 July 1965, the Defense Attaché System officially came under the director of DIA.
+On 1 July 1965, the Defense Attaché System officially came under the director of the Defense Intelligence Agency.
 The objectives of the DAS under DIA are twofold: to provide a more efficient system for the collection of intelligence information for DoD components and to preserve a channel for service-to-service and DoD representational matters of common interest.